5 Best Travel Shoes

 How we test walking shoes

 First and foremost, we buy the walking shoes we want to test using our own funds.
-For us, the strict implementation of this rule helps us as testers to prevent ourselves from advocating shoes for no good reason.
+For us, the strict implementation of this rule keeps us independent and unbiased.

 Following that is the actual wearing of the shoes.
-We do all the typical things we would do while in walking shoes - travelling, eating out, going to parks, standing all day, going to work - so, basically anything!
-This step allows us to share our thoughts and own feelings about the shoe's performance on long hours of wandering, walking on concrete, during rains, and other factors.
+We do all the typical things we would do while in walking shoes—travelling, eating out, going to parks, standing all day, going to work—so basically anything!
+This step allows us to share our thoughts and feelings about the shoe's performance on long hours of wandering, walking on concrete, when it rains, and other factors.

 Finally, we cut the shoes into pieces.
 And we mean this literally!
 We put them through different kinds of tests inside our lab.
-Like for example, rating their breathability through a smoke machine, or by viewing the upper through our microscope or our source of bright light.
+We even use a microscope and a smoke machine, so we mean business.

 Best travel shoes overall